amanverma-765/QuickoScraper/Readme.md

-# Quickoline: Jobs and Vacancy data Scraping with Selenium and Kotlin
+# QuickoScraper

-**Welcome to Quickoline, a Kotlin project that utilizes Selenium to scrape job and vacancy data from sarkariresult.com!**
+***Kotlin project that utilizes Selenium and kotlin to scrape job and vacancy data from sarkariresult.com!***

 ## Features